 Source: www.statista.com

-With the massive size of the Forex market, it is no surprise that more online brokers are joining the scene, launching a wide range of financial services for their clients.
-That said, currently, there are a few brokers that are currently dominating the Forex market, contributing to the growth of the global Forex market.
+With the massive size of the forex market, it is no surprise that more online brokers are joining the scene.
+They are also launching a wide range of financial services for their clients.
+Several brokers dominate at present, contributing to the growth of the global forex market.

-2. The aforementioned eToro is another of the current top performers in the global Forex broker market.
-In addition to gaining quite the active traders growth in the last few years, the company has also established itself as one of the prominent participants in the global trading sector.
-The company reported a revenue of $630 million for FY2023, representing a very small decline from $631 million reported in FY2022.
-The total number of traders who have registered with eToro for 2023 amounted to 35.5 million and the company’s EBITDA for the year surpassed $100 million.
+- The aforementioned eToro is another of the current top performers in the global forex broker market.
+In addition to active trader growth in the last few years, the company established itself as one of the prominent participants in the global trading sector.
+They reported total revenue of $931 million for FY2024, representing a 46% increase from $639 million reported in FY2023.
+The total number of traders with funded accounts at eToro stood at 3.5 million, and the company’s adjusted EBITDA for the year surpassed $303 million.
+During the third quarter of 2025, the company’s net income (GAAP) stood at $57 million, up 48% year-over-year from $39 million.
+Its adjusted EBITDA, meanwhile, increased by 43% year-over-year, reaching $78 million.

-3. Pepperstone is also one of the leaders in the global Forex scene, offering its customers a wide range of trading assets, including Forex pairs.
-Pepperstone Limited, which is the UK-regulated entity of the trading company, reported trading revenue of £13.9 million (~$17.86 million) for 2023, marking a 30% increase compared to £10.7 million (~$13.75 million) reported in 2022.
+- Pepperstone is another leader in the global forex market, offering its customers a wide range of trading assets, including forex pairs.
+Pepperstone Limited, which is the UK-regulated entity of the trading company, reported trading revenue of £13.02 million (~$17 million) for FY2024, marking a 6.3% decrease compared to £13.89 million (~$18.14 million) reported in 2023.
+The decrease was mitigated by an interest income jump to £944,656, which sat at £240,484 the year prior.

-4. StoneX, which is the parent company of major broker platforms Forex.com and City Index, has reported operating revenue for 2023 of $2,914.1 million, marking a 38.3% growth compared to $2107.4 million recorded in 2022.
+- StoneX, which is the parent company of major broker platforms Forex.com and City Index, has reported operating revenue for 2023 of $2,914.1 million, marking a 38.3% growth compared to $2107.4 million recorded in 2022.
+As for 2024, the total operating revenue rose to $3,436.2 million, 18% higher than in 2023.
 The two leading broker companies are among the main contributors to the revenue growth of StoneX.
+As for 2025, the company’s net operating revenue jumped 7% to $492.1 million during the first quarter.
+Net income surged to $85.1 million, while the return on equity (ROE) hit 19.5%.

 Using AI and Trading Tools for Forex Trades

-Artificial Intelligence (AI) plays a significant role in the development of the Forex industry.
-Traders can resort to a range of AI tools to evaluate markets, keep track of trends, and even perform orders.
-Some of the AI instruments you may utilize while trading currency pairs with any reputable Forex broker include Automated Trading, Backtesting, Expert Advisors, and more.
+Artificial Intelligence (AI) is playing a larger role in the development of the forex industry.
+Traders can resort to a range of AI tools to evaluate markets, keep track of trends, and even place orders.
+Some of the AI instruments used while trading currency pairs with any reputable forex broker include Automated Trading, Backtesting, Expert Advisors, and more.

 A large number of traders have adopted the AI model of trading, with data showing that 65% of traders think that machine learning and AI tools can significantly improve their trades.